Search official government public records, criminal records, court records, and background check resources for Buxton, North Dakota.

 Jail & Inmate Records

-The Traill County Jail in Hillsboro serves as the primary detention facility for anyone arrested within county boundaries.
+The Traill County Jail in Hillsboro is the primary detention facility for anyone arrested within county boundaries.
 When individuals are taken into custody, they're processed at this facility, where staff complete the standard booking procedures including photographs and fingerprints.
-The Sheriff's Office provides inmate lookup services for those seeking information on detainees.
+The Sheriff's Office provides inmate lookup services For people looking for information on detainees.
 Visitation at the facility operates under specific protocols, generally requiring advance appointments and strict adherence to security measures.

 Bond and bail procedures follow state guidelines established by North Dakota law, allowing detainees to secure release while awaiting court dates.
 Families looking for recently arrested individuals can contact the jail directly or reach out to the Sheriff's Office.